aleph0io/rapier/README.md

 Note that no integration supports templates for default values at this time.

 The above integrations all support test constructors that allow users to specify custom environment variables and system properties for templates during testing.

+## Regarding Beta Versions

+The Rapier library is currently in a beta phase.
+This does not imply that the library is unstable or unreliable; in fact, the authors are successfully using Rapier in production already.
+However, as a beta release, it is subject to potential non-backwards-compatible changes in future versions without prior notice.

+While the primary user-facing interface of Rapier is expected to remain relatively stable, certain components are still under active development and may evolve more frequently.
+Specifically:

+* List Handling: Particularly with respect to default values.

 ## Examples